docker/cli/docs/reference/commandline/run.md

 > **Note**
 >
-> Service discovery is unavailable on the default bridge network.
-Containers can
+> The default bridge network only allow containers to communicate with each other using
-> communicate via their IP addresses by default.
-To communicate by name, they
+> internal IP addresses.
+User-created bridge networks provide DNS resolution between
-> must be linked.
+> containers using container names.

 You can disconnect a container from a network using the `docker network disconnect` command.